It has rained every day this week. English winter.

 It is human nature to expand one’s boundaries, knowledge, and world.

 When he was nineteen Laurie Lee kicked his heels out of the village and never returned.
 He walked to London and through Spain.
-I found it extraordinary that he walked but then again, how else would he keep his scope near-sighted as per usual?2
+I found it extraordinary that he walked but then again, how else would he keep his scope as near-sighted as usual?3

 I lay looking out of the small green window. the world outside was crimson and on fire.
 I had never seen it looking like that before.